daattali/beautiful-jekyll/_drafts/throw-out-the-cleaning-routine-and-try-this-instead.md

 ##### Create your own master cleaning task list with a free printable

 _If you like the sounds of a master cleaning task list and want to try it out for yourself, I created a simple blank master cleaning task list printable for you to fill in.
-You can download it here._
+You can download it here.
+And if you'd like to simplify your home even more, my course - Simplify Your Home Life: a course for busy moms is open.
+You can take a look at that_ [_here_](www.simplehomemom.com/course)_._

 You may like these past blogs too: